cgrossde/ember-cli-inplace-edit/README.md

 ## Todos

-1. make namespace configurable
-2. add option to disable store.commit?!?!
+1. Find a way to integrate better into ember-cli

 ## Contributing